 Reduce the brush size to about 5 pixels and begin smudging along the smaller details of the image like the eyebrows, individual strands of hair, his eyes, and his teeth.

-Create a merged layer of the smudge layer, the caricature layer and the adjustment layer by selecting all of them and holding down the Alt key while going to Layer > Merge Layers (Control-E).
-Then go to Filter > Other High Pass set the Radius to 5.0 Pixels.
+Create a merged layer of the smudge layer, the caricature layer, and the adjustment layer by selecting all of them and holding the Alt key while going to Layer > Merge Layers (Control-E).
+Then go to Filter > Other High Pass set the Radius to 5.0 Pixels or more.
 Call this layer Details.

 Change the Details layer Blending Mode to Overlay, reduce the Opacity to 78%, and then go to Layer > Layer Mask > Hide All.
 Use a soft, white brush on the mask to reveal the details in the eyes, eyebrows, nose, mouth, and beard.